h5p/h5p-wordpress-plugin/readme.txt

 == Description ==

 H5P makes it easy to create and share HTML5 content and applications.
-H5P empowers creatives to create rich and interactive web experiences more efficiently - all you need is a web browser and a web site with an H5P plugin.
+H5P empowers creatives to create rich and interactive web experiences in Wordpress more efficiently.

+With the H5P plugin you may create interactive videos, interactive presentations, quizzes, image hotspots and many other types of interactive HTML5 content.
+Content may be created using the built in authoring tool or by uploading H5P files containing content others have created.

-After installing this plugin, you may upload .h5p files containing both HTML5 libraries and content.
-The content may be inserted into you posts and pages using shortcodes, like this `[h5p id="1"]`.
+The content may be inserted into your posts and pages using shortcodes, like this `[h5p id="1"]`.
 Whenever you get a new H5P library this enables you to start creating rich content of a new type using this library, i.e. if you download [Interactive Video](http://h5p.org/interactive-video) and upload in your WordPress, you may create your own interactive videos.